 The earlier we recognize the development of serious diseases, the sooner we can prevent them from having serious and, in the worst case, fatal consequences.

-We recommend that every patient at least has the “Check-Up 35” carried out regularly.
+We recommend that every patient at least has the general “Check-Up 35” carried out every three years regularly (clinical examination with blood tests).
 In our opinion, this is far from sufficient, but it is at least a first step.
 It is covered by all statutory health insurance companies.

 For those who want a higher level of detail and therefore more control over their health, a more comprehensive check-up is available.
 Compared to the “Check-Up 35”, this is many times more detailed and therefore much more reliable.